tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Quick action

 **Effect:** You grow black raven wings that allow you to fly until the end of the battle.
-The first time you hit an enemy with an attack each turn, that enemy also takes 25 ongoing negative energy damage.
+The first time you hit an enemy with an attack each turn, that enemy also takes 25 ongoing necrotic damage.

 #### Epic Feat